Pablo García (footballer, born 1977): PAOK

 Following another relegation, García was released by Real Madrid on 10 July 2008, and joined PAOK later that month.
 He quickly became a fan favorite for his tenacity, being shown three red cards in his first six games and also starring in an incident with Olympiacos player Diogo; after being hit in the face by Diogo's elbow in a confrontation during a set piece, García retaliated with a punch to the Brazilian's abdomen; both actions, surprisingly, eluded the referee's attention, but the Uruguayan eventually received a three-match ban.

 García's second season was much better overall, as PAOK only conceded 16 goals in 30 matches, finishing second in the table, with him forming a stable midfield partnership with Spaniard Vitolo.
 On 21 February 2010, he scored in a 2–1 home win over against Panathinaikos, shortening the gap to that opposition to two points.
 Additionally, he renewed his link until 2012, even agreeing to a reduction in his salary in line with the club's stagnant finances.

 On 23 May 2012, it was announced that the 35-year-old García renewed his contract for one more year.
-On 20 March of the following year, he was released by mutual consent after falling out with coach Giorgos Donis.
+On 20 March of the following year, he was released by mutual consent after falling out with coach Georgios Donis.

 García returned to PAOK on 4 June 2013 at the request of major shareholder Ivan Savvidis, on a one-year deal.
 In the following winter transfer window, however, he left for fellow Super League Greece side Skoda Xanthi, retiring after a couple of months at the age of 37 and settling in Thessaloniki.